-The SWC also wants everyone to be informed about drowning prevention.
-"A lot of people don't realize that drowning is silent," explains Vieira.
+The SWC also wants everyone to be informed about how to prevent drowning.

+"A lot of people don't realize that drowning happens silently," explains Vieira.
 "A swimmer in distress can't call out for help, they are putting all their energy into staying afloat."

-According to a poll done by the Canadian Red Cross in 2013, half of the people surveyed believe they can effectively supervise children by simply listening for signs of trouble.
-Since drowning is silent, listening is not an effective form of supervision.
+According to a poll done by the Canadian Red Cross in 2013, half of the parents surveyed believe they can effectively supervise children by simply listening for signs of trouble.
 Research by the Red Cross indicates that the absence of effective adult supervision is a factor in 75% of fatalities by drowning for children under the age of 10.

-"Caregivers need to give their undivided attention to young or novice swimmers.
-Don't be distracted by your phone or a book.
-And, swimming with a buddy is always a better idea than swimming alone," Vieira urges.
+"Listening is not an effective form of supervision when you're at the beach.
+Caregivers need to give their undivided attention to young or novice swimmers.
+Don't be distracted by your phone or a book," Vieira urges.
+She adds that swimming with a friend is much safer than swimming alone.

 This time of year, high water and the possibility of floating and partially submerged debris brings a unique set of hazards to the lakes.
-Logs and other floating hazards are most common near the mouths of rivers, and where the arms of Shuswap Lake converge, like at Cinnemousun Narrows.
+Logs and other floating hazards are most common near the mouths of rivers, and where the arms of Shuswap Lake converge, such as at Cinnemousun Narrows.
 Boaters need to keep a watchful eye open for them.

 "Our Station and community volunteers are dedicated to saving lives on the water when our services are needed.
 If you're on the water and you need help, we encourage you to call sooner than later," says Sutherland.
-"But equally important to our team, we encourage boaters to practice safe operations and procedures while on the lakes."